Competition

 (c) to

-produce to the Authority in a form in which it may be taken away information relating to the
+produce to the Authority in a form in which it may be taken away relevant information

-business of the person mentioned in Article 20(1) that is stored on the
+relating to the business of the person mentioned in Article 26 that is

 stored on the computer or may be accessed by virtue of the computer.[37]